gcepaluni/guns-forced-labor-replication/README.md

 > Cepaluni, G., & Civitarese, J. *Gun Violence and the Political Economy of Forced Labor Investigations in Brazil* (R&R at *World Development*).

-The project studies how gun availability affects Brazil’s anti-slavery enforcement via an informational mechanism, combining a rational-choice framework with a shift–share empirical design.
+The project studies how gun availability affects Brazil's anti-slavery enforcement via an informational mechanism, combining a rational-choice framework with a shift–share empirical design.

 ---

 ## Repository Structure
 ```
 guns-forced-labor-replication/
 │
 ├── Data/